diaz-sebastian/IPTA/Example/README.md

+When executing example the working directory must be this folder.

+## Matlab

 IMPORTANT: Remember to download RF3D form https://webpages.tuni.fi/foi/GCF-BM3D/ by clicking on "_Download zipped RF3D MATLAB software_".
 First unzip the downloaded file, then select the folowing files: